Tree-formed Verification Data for Trusted Platforms: Secure Generation of Tree-Formed Verification Data

-It is interesting to note that, if leafs and inner nodes are appended to the SML in the order prescribed by algorithm~\ref{alg:tree-form}, a natural serialisation of the resulting tree is obtained.
+It is interesting to note that, if leaves and inner nodes are appended to the SML in the order prescribed by Algorithm~\ref{alg:tree-form}, a natural serialisation of the resulting tree is obtained.
 This order is shown in Figure~\ref{fig:node-order} for an incomplete tree of depth 3.
 The marked entries $10$ and $11$ in the resulting SML are identical, since $11$ is created by a forward operation of the cleanup algorithm~\ref{alg:tree-clean}.
+The cleanup algorithm writes nodes 10, 11, and finally the root 12 to the SML.
+Note that the leaf 9 has already been written to the SML in the last run of Algorithm~\ref{alg:tree-form}.

 The SML order can be used to address tree nodes in the SML by a binary search.
 Given a sequence number $K$ in the SML of length $2^{d+1}-1$, such a search proceeds from the root, which is the last entry.
 The remaining $2^{d+1}-2$ entries are equally partitioned into portions of size $2^{d}-1$, and it is decided if $K$ is in the left or right part.
 This procedure is iterated until $K$ points to the rightmost element in the current part.
 The sequence of decisions made yields the sequence of left-right edges leading from the root to the node with index $K$ in the SML.

 The tree-formation algorithm can easily be adapted to trees of arbitrary, uniform, arity, say $b$.
 For this, the binary coordinate $\langle n \rangle$ has to be replaced by the $b$-ary coordinate $\langle n \rangle^{(b)}$ and its $d$-th, respectively, $k$-th digit evaluated in line~\ref{ln:test1}, respectively,~\ref{ln:test2} of algorithm~\ref{alg:tree-form}, where the evaluated expression has to be changed to $\langle n \rangle^{(b)}_d=b-1$, respectively, $\langle n \rangle_k=b-1$.
 Algorithm~\ref{alg:tree-clean} has to be adapted accordingly.
 A further generalisation to arbitrary trees requires only establishment of the associated node coordinates, i.e., of the mapping $n \to \text{node}$.
-Note that at every node with arity higher than $2$, since hash extension is linear for the legs connecting to it, the disadvantages mentioned in Section~\ref{sec:application-domain} apply, and loss of detection granularity occurs.